-Applicants must consent to any and all required admission-related examinations, including but not limited to, health and drug screening tests and background investigations.
-Failure to submit to any and all health requirements and screenings will deem the candidate ineligible for admission to the College.
+Applicants must consent to any and all required admission-related examinations, including but not limited to, health records, drug screening, background investigations and public health and clinical agency immunization requirements.
+Admission to St. Elizabeth College of Nursing may be made conditional upon successful completion of such examinations and tests.
 If evidence exists of a reported case of a felony or misdemeanor, the College President will review the report with the Medical Center Legal Department and make a final decision as to acceptance or denial of the applicant.